caleb531/multi-line-replacer/README.md

 ### Removing Lines

-If you don't want to replace the text with anything, simply use an empty fenced code block for the replacement block in your rule file.
+If you want to remove every line that's matched by your target text, simply use an empty fenced code block for the replacement block in your rule file.

 ````md
 ## clone with submodules